Food City Jobs in Supermarket and Grocery Retail Sector

 • Cashiers and baggers usually start at between $13 and $16 an hour.

-• If you are working in the deli or bakery, you might earn around $14 to 18 depending on experience.
+• If you are working in the deli or bakery, you might earn around $14 to 18 an hour.

 • Supervisors and assistant managers tend to earn about $19 to $22 per hour.